 Steel frame home kits

 Steel frame usually refers to a building technique with a "skeleton frame" of vertical steel columns and horizontal I-beams, constructed in a rectangular grid to support the floors, roof and walls of a building which are all attached to the frame.
+Most kit home providers have a steel frame alternative these days.

 Steel frame home kits are a great alternative to 'stick built' homes and offer many advantages, not least pest resistance and 'true square' frames.
 Go to my Steel frame kit page for more info.